panzerdp/dmitripavlutin.com/content/posts/079-react-usecallback/index.md

 `sum1` and `sum2` are functions that sum two numbers.
 They've been created by the `factory()` function.

-The functions `sum1` and `sum2` share the same code source, however, they are different objects: comparing them `sum1 === sum2` evaluates to `false`.
+The functions `sum1` and `sum2` share the same code source, however, they are different objects.
+Comparing them `sum1 === sum2` evaluates to `false`.

 That's just how JavaScript works.
 An object (including a function object) [equals](/the-legend-of-javascript-equality-operator/#the-identity-operator) only to itself.

 ## 2. The purpose of useCallback()

 Different function instances sharing the same code are often created inside React components.

-When you create a plain function (e.g. a callback or event handler), this function will be re-created on every rendering:
+When the React component body creates a function (e.g. a callback or event handler), this function is re-created on every rendering:

 ```jsx{5-7}
 import React from 'react';